anthonyallams/Algorithms-Challenge/README.md

 # BEST PRACTICES

     1. Ensure the code is readable and maintainable
-    2. Ensure the code is clean and properly linted
+    2. Ensure the code is clean, properly commented and linted
-    3. Ensure the code is scalabile
+    3. Ensure the code is scalable
     4. Ensure code is tested